-r sheet with candidate's name, department, home college, action expected of C, and date 2) RPT E -Binder Annotated Table of Contents • Annotations help the reader quickly understand the type of materials included in each section of the electronic portfolio Annotations may not be necessary if the materials in each section of the electronic portfolio are well organized using descriptive folder and filenames that clearly convey their contents.
-3) Compl leted RPT checklist with faculty signature 4) Curric ulum vitae (CV), and, as applicable, licensure documentation • CV should be constructed so that a reviewer can easily and quickly identify all relevant teaching, service, and scholarship accomplishments described elsewhere in the portfolio Licensure documentation, if applicable, should reflect continuous licensure throughout the period of review Licensure documentation should include evidence of continuing education, especially if required for licensure 5) Years contrac of service documentation (letter of hire and any subsequent changes to the ct) 6) Self-e valuative Statement: A nar Candi their c rative self-evaluation of teaching, scholarship and service contributions. dates are encouraged to evaluate themselves in the context development as a UNE faculty member and progress toward their unique ssional goals.
-The narrative should include: Your teaching philosophy
+1) Cover sheet with candidate's name, department, home college, action expected of RPTC, and date

+2) RPT E-Binder Annotated Table of Contents

+- Annotations help the reader quickly understand the type of materials included in each section of the electronic portfolio - Annotations may not be necessary if the materials in each section of the electronic portfolio are well organized using descriptive folder and filenames that clearly convey their contents.

+3) Completed RPT checklist with faculty signature

+4) Curriculum vitae (CV), and, as applicable, licensure documentation

+- CV should be constructed so that a reviewer can easily and quickly identify all relevant teaching, service, and scholarship accomplishments described elsewhere in the portfolio - Licensure documentation, if applicable, should reflect continuous licensure throughout the period of review - Licensure documentation should include evidence of continuing education, especially if required for licensure

+5) Years of service documentation (letter of hire and any subsequent changes to the contract)

+6) Self-evaluative Statement:

+A narrative self-evaluation of teaching, scholarship and service contributions.
+Candidates are encouraged to evaluate themselves in the context their development as a UNE faculty member and progress toward their unique professional goals.
+The narrative should include:

+- Your teaching philosophy

-Evaluation of teaching (strengths and weaknesses)
+- Evaluation of teaching (strengths and weaknesses)

-Response to student course evaluations
+- Response to student course evaluations

-Explanation and evaluation of scholarship (if applicable to your classification) in the context of the candidate's clinical profession or academic discipline 7) Teaching-sections "a" and "b" listed below should be separately grouped Documentation of teaching since last review or at most past six years (please specify) including all syllabi b.
+- Evaluation of Service contributions - Explanation and evaluation of scholarship (if applicable to your classification) in the context of the candidate's clinical profession or academic discipline - 7) Teaching-sections "a" and "b" listed below should be separately grouped - a.
+Documentation of teaching since last review or at most past six years (please specify) including all syllabi - b.
 Written formal evaluations of teaching from students since last review or at most the past six years.
 A written explanation should be provided if the evaluations are not complete.
-Any absence of data should be addressed in the self-evaluative statement c.
-Letters of internal peer faculty observations of teaching if your department/program requires these letters d.
-Additional teaching documentation (if any) 8) Scholarly activity, documentation of scholarly activity since last review (please specify) Published scholarly works should be identified as peer reviewed or non-peer reviewed Scholarly presentations should be identified as peer reviewed or non-peer reviewed Grants should be identified as "submitted, funded, or not funded."
-Descriptions of other scholarly works should help an unfamiliar reader understand the context and/or audience for which the work was intended 9) Service, documentation of service since last review (please specify) Documentation should reflect the candidate's role and time commitment Candidates are encouraged to document their service using a letter from a person of authority who is familiar with the candidate's contribution 10) All evaluations from prior annual evaluations and RPT reviews organized by type Annual Performance Reviews, Parts A and B with signatures of the candidate, supervisor, and Dean Subcollege RPTC review Chair/Director RPT review College RPTC review Dean RPT review University RPTC review 11) Other information that the candidate believes to be relevant (please specify) Faculty's signature certifying completion of the portfolio, items 1 through 11 Date
+Any absence of data should be addressed in the self-evaluative statement - c.
+Letters of internal peer faculty observations of teaching if your department/program requires these letters - d.
+Additional teaching documentation (if any) - 8) Scholarly activity, documentation of scholarly activity since last review (please specify) - Published scholarly works should be identified as peer reviewed or non-peer reviewed - Scholarly presentations should be identified as peer reviewed or non-peer reviewed - Grants should be identified as "submitted, funded, or not funded." - Descriptions of other scholarly works should help an unfamiliar reader understand the context and/or audience for which the work was intended

+9) Service, documentation of service since last review (please specify)

+- Documentation should reflect the candidate's role and time commitment - Candidates are encouraged to document their service using a letter from a person of authority who is familiar with the candidate's contribution

+10) All evaluations from prior annual evaluations and RPT reviews organized by type

+- Annual Performance Reviews, Parts A and B with signatures of the candidate, supervisor, and Dean

+- Sub-college RPTC review

+- Chair/Director RPT review

+- College RPTC review

+- Dean RPT review

+- University RPTC review

+11) Other information that the candidate believes to be relevant (please specify)